mkmoisio/presidential_tweet_classifier/README.md

 # tweet classifier

+This is a toy solution to a toy problem.

 ## scraper.py

 A wrapper for GetOldTweets3 to get around Twitter limits .
 Queries all tweets for Twitter users 'realDonaldTrump' and 'MikeBloomberg' or users listed in a file if flag -u given.